Sharon Hillier

 Sharon Louise Hillier (born 1954) is an American microbiologist.
 She is the Richard Sweet Endowed Chair in Reproductive Infectious Disease and vice chair of the department of obstetrics, gynecology and reproductive sciences at the University of Pittsburgh Medical Center (UPMC) and Magee-Women's Research Institute.

 Early life and education

-Hillier was born and raised in Seattle, where she attended the University of Washington for her Bachelor of Science and doctoral degrees.
+Hillier was born and raised in Seattle, where she attended Washington State University for her Bachelor of Science and doctoral degrees.